pg-dba/pg-upgrade-10-14/README.md

 docker run --rm  -v /data/postgres:/var/lib/postgresql sqldbapg/pg-upgrade:10-to-14 --link

 Your installation contains extensions that should be updated<BR>
 with the ALTER EXTENSION command.
-The file<BR>
+The file <B>update_extensions.sql</B><BR>
-    update_extensions.sql<BR>
-when executed by psql by the database superuser will update<BR>
+when executed by psql by the database superuser will update these extensions.<BR>
-these extensions.

 Upgrade Complete<BR>